lifenture/browser-extension-translate/README.md

 ## Building

-1. Open `Translate with Kagi.xcodeproj` in Xcode
+1. Open `Translate.xcodeproj` in Xcode
-2. Select the "Translate with Kagi Extension" target
+2. Select the "TranslateExtension" target
 3. Build the project (`Product` → `Build` or `Cmd+B`)
-4. The extension will be built to `build/Debug/Translate with Kagi Extension.appex`
+4. The extension will be built to `build/Debug/TranslateExtension.appex`

 ## Testing